wzgrx/VideoX-Fun/scripts/cogvideox_fun/README_TRAIN.md

 The default training commands for the different versions are as follows:

-We can choose whether to use deepspeed in CogVideoX-Fun, which can save a lot of video memory.
+We can choose whether to use deepspeed and fsdp in CogVideoX-Fun, which can save a lot of video memory.

 Some parameters in the sh file can be confusing, and they are explained in this document: